Best Christmas gift picks under $100 you can still get

 Why we like this gift set:

-It's hard to go wrong gifting this fan-favorite scent that transports them to England.
+It's hard to go wrong gifting this fan-favorite scent that transports them overseas.

 For someone who loves to accessorize: Kendra Scott Heather linear earrings

-These modern Heather linear earrings feature oval chain links.
+These modern-looking, Heather linear earrings feature oval chain links.
 The pictured pair is 14-karat gold-plated.
-They're currently out of stock, but check back in case they're restocked.
+They may be out of stock but restock often.

 Why we like these earrings:

 These earrings are sure to impress.
-They make a statement while remaining dainty.
+They make a statement without upstaging the rest of an outfit.

 Related content from CBS Essentials